 Evaluation of Data Quality: To ensure the integrity of the analysis, the reliability, validity, and limitations of the secondary data are thoroughly assessed.
 Exploratory Data Analysis (EDA) is conducted to uncover patterns, trends, and outliers in the data (IBM, 2020).
 Valuable insights into sales and customer behavior are gained through the utilization of various techniques such as visualizations, statistical summaries, and segment analysis.
 However, EDA plays a crucial role in assessing data quality, identifying anomalies, and generating hypotheses for further analysis (IBM, 2020).
 It may also have limitations, such as its inability to detect certain complex relationships within the data.
 Therefore, a comprehensive assessment of data quality involves considering the strengths and weaknesses of EDA alongside other evaluation methods, ensuring a thorough understanding of the dataset's reliability and validity.

-Predictive Modelling Development: The project proceeds with the development of predictive models using statistical techniques.
+Predictive Modelling Development: The project proceeds with the development of predictive models using statistical techniques such as Linear regression.
 Leveraging historical data, these models provide valuable insights for strategic decision-making across different aspects of Walmart Inc’s retail operations.
 These models aim to forecast consumer demand, optimize inventory levels, and enhance sales forecasting accuracy.
 Predictive modeling also plays a crucial role in informing pricing strategies for Walmart Inc. By analyzing historical pricing along various market factors as seen in the dataset, predictive models can provide insights into optimal pricing strategies.

 Implementation Strategy Formulation: A comprehensive strategy is devised for implementing data analytics solutions in Walmart Inc.'s retail operations.
 Key considerations such as technology selection, organizational change management, collaborations, and resource allocation are addressed to ensure successful implementation and adoption of data analytics practices.